I’m a woman and I love beer.

 Where the Barbecue Kings and Queens Meet

 Recognizing that most of us that enjoy beer also believe that we are the barbecue Kings and Queens of our castles, the festival also included sessions on how to perfect our already seasoned skills by featuring grilling experts such as Celebrity Chef Ted Reader, Matt Dean Pettit, Owner of Rock Lobster Food Company, and Top Chef Canada Season 3 Competitor Rory White at the Grilling tent.
 Carrying on the tradition started in 2012, the Brewmaster’s Series Pavillion, created in partnership with The Niagara College Teaching Brewery, Canada’s first teaching brewery, also included sessions with international brewmasters and experts from across the world.

 The Festival also included a World of Beer Pavilion.
 The pavilion features a host town, region or country each year.
 This year, the featured area was West Coast North America and included select beers from British Columbia, Washington State, California and Oregon.

-One of my favorite areas was the area called Local, for obvious reasons.
+One of my favourite areas was the area called Local, for obvious reasons.
 This area included local Toronto-area beers and was a tip of the hat to the local breweries and some of my favourites such as Flying Monkeys, Hop City, and Great Lakes Brewery.

 Located next to the main stage, beer-goers could sample these local brews while listening to the sounds of the bands, including De La Soul and Spin Doctors, while enjoying these local suds.